Saturday, April 14, 2018

 One answer is obvious.
 The Syrian rebels themselves.
 On the verge of losing the civil war, the rebels heard the US president just days earlier announce plans to withdraw America from the conflict.
 Given that this was the same America that had been haphazardly backing them for years, the rebels had a huge motive for finding some pretext, any pretext, to keep America involved.
 The only feasible way they could do this, playing Trump off against those in the US who wanted the war to continue, was to stage a chemical attack that could be blamed on Assad.
 Note the amazingly opportune timing of the Douma attack.
 It occurred just a week after Trump’s mention of plans to withdraw.

 This is called, of course, a false flag event.
-And this one, really, it maybe wins the prize as the most glaringly obvious false flag in modern history.
+And this one, really, it maybe wins the prize as the most glaringly obvious false flag event in decades.

 But: Assuming the attack did happen, did the Syrian rebels plan and pull it off by themselves?
 Or did they have outside help?